A Ten-Year-Old Web Design

 Ten years ago, when we first launched Goodhertz as an audio plugin company, we needed a website.
 And back then, I — like many in their late 20s — had entered into a minimalist phase.
 Looking back, it was a little overdone.
 Did every single plugin logo need to be done in the same typeface?
 Many typographic modernists would say yes, especially those who specialized in wayfinding graphics, which have always been one of my biggest influences: those overarching typographic systems you find in subways, airports, highways.
 Isn’t it thrilling to see a typographic vocabulary developed and then lived in across a broad geography?
-So if you’ve ever looked at Goodhertz plugins and thought, huh, this kind of reminds me of the 1970s Unimark-designed map of the NYC subway, you wouldn’t be wrong!
+If you’ve ever looked at Goodhertz plugins and thought, huh, this kind of reminds me of the 1970s Unimark-designed map of the NYC subway, you wouldn’t be wrong!

 Bright colors, tightly-spaced Helvetica, rectilinear geometry — it’s all there in the original 2014 design of goodhertz.com.1